+It is the year 2050.
 Slocan is a welcoming, safe, quiet, and peaceful village in the Slocan Valley that is deeply connected to the unique surrounding natural areas and scenic waterfront.
-The rural village character is maintained by integrating the mountain landscape throughout the community.
-Our community bonds ensure that we care for each other and are strengthened by working together to get things done.
+The rural village character has been maintained by integrating a mountain landscape theme throughout the community.
+Our community bonds show that we care for each other and are strengthened as we work together.

-All citizens have access to affordable places to live, health care services, education, clean water, parks and trails, and the surrounding natural areas.
+All our citizens have access to affordable places to live, health care services, education, clean water, parks and trails, and the surrounding natural areas.
 We are resilient in protecting our environment and addressing climate change and food security.